Macrometacorp/jsC8/docs/Reference/Stream.md

 `async stream.createStream()`

-Create asynchronously a persistent stream for a given database.
+Create asynchronously a stream for a given database.

 **Examples**